In-house designs : Triumph/Morris TM-1

 |1.7 Est||13.7 secs||8.9 secs||100 mph|

 |4v PI||8.1 secs||8.6 secs||122 mph|

-Most TM1 models offer competitive performance, but the following points must be raised: The proposed 1300 model is fully competitive in performance, but it is essential that the uprated “A” Series engine meets its 67bhp target.
-The Triumph 1500 model is somewhat uncompetitive, but it is proposed to be phased out after a relitively short time.
+Most TM1 models offer competitive performance, but the following points must be raised: the proposed 1300 model is fully competitive in performance, but it is essential that the uprated “A” Series engine meets its 67bhp target.
+The Triumph 1500 model is somewhat uncompetitive, but it is proposed to be phased out after a relatively short time.
 The 2000 4v PI Triumph is unlikely to be equalled at its price.
-To continue the current model policy the larger engined models will feature high gearing for maximum fuel economy.
+To continue the current model policy the larger-engined models will feature high gearing for maximum fuel economy.